 Hatching eggs will most likely not be available this year due to limited supply.
 If they do become available, it will be towards the end of the breeding season.

 We cannot guarantee that any chicks will grow up to be a certain height.
-We try to be mindful in breeding and use the best representations of the breed standard with height and health being at the top of the list.
+We try to be mindful in breeding to keep the best birds we have in our breeding flock with height and health being at the top of the list.
 However, most birds will not hit the 40 inch mark.
+We cull very heavily for crooked toes, poor development, vigor, leg issues, and height.
 Please evaluate each chick/bird on its own merits.

 Purpose: Dual